hem-chandra/hem-chandra.github.io/index.md

 <p style="font-size: 18px; line-height: 1.8; margin: 0;">
   <strong>My Long-term Goal:</strong>
   <span style="color: #800000;">
-    To identify and address ethical concerns in AI models and systems—such as algorithmic bias, fairness, interpretability, and explainability—by developing responsible, interpretable, and transparent AI algorithms.
+    To identify and address ethical concerns in AI models and systems, such as algorithmic bias, fairness, interpretability, and explainability by developing responsible and ethical AI algorithms.
   </span>
 </p>
 </div>